ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/revisions.markdown

 Giving a **new document** the ID of a deleted document whose revisions are kept in the Revisions Bin, will restore the revisions from the bin and add them to the new document.

-Opening the document's Revisions tab will display the whole audit trail, including the revisions created when the old document was deleted and when the new one was created.
+Opening the document's Revisions tab will display the whole audit trail, including the delete-revision created when the old document was deleted and the revision created when the new document was created.

 ![Restored Revisions](images/revisions/restored-revisions.png "Restored Revisions")